TestUnitLab/Puppetry/README.md

 # Puppetry
-It is a  framework to test automatically Games written in Unity3d technology
+It is a  framework for automated testing of Games written in Unity3d game engine

 Link to wiki with the documentation. https://github.com/GameUnitLab/Puppetry/wiki